 If you suspect that you have reflux disease and also suffer from dental problems you should consider proper testing.
-The gold standard test for GERD is endoscopy with pH-impedance testing and the gold standard test for LPR type or reflux is Restech.
-If reflux is causing your teeth problems it’s mechanism is fairly simply – acid produced in your stomach (pH level 2.0) gets up your esophagus due to ineffective LES (Lower Esophageal Sphincter) either in gas (LPR) or liquid form (GERD).
-Your enamel can handle pH levels of 5.5 and your reflux episodes (especially the night ones) can decrease it even below pH 4.0 for prolonged periods of time, which is very harmful.
+The gold standard test for GERD is endoscopy manometry and pH-impedance testing and the gold standard test for LPR type or reflux is Restech (oral cavity 24-hour pH monitoring).
+If reflux is causing your teeth problems its mechanism is fairly simple – acid produced in your stomach (pH level of around 2.0) gets up your esophagus due to ineffective LES (Lower Esophageal Sphincter) either in gas (LPR) or liquid form (GERD).
+Your enamel can handle pH levels not lower than the critical pH of pH 5.5, and your reflux episodes (especially the night ones) can decrease it even below pH 4.0 for prolonged periods of time, which may be very harmful.

 General interventions and handling of LPR acid reflux

 Below we have prepared a short guide on how to handle LPR reflux type-related teeth problems.
 First comes the list of handling reflux-related issues:

 While these are really effective for GERD, medical papers often conclude they are no better than placebo in treating LPR, therefore are not recommended.
 Please be aware that PPIs are not intended for long-term use and may have some significant side effects.
 LPR is assessed with RYAN score and after 12 weeks on PPIs, only 40% of patients were full responders with pH and symptoms normalization.

 - Low acid diet

 Ideal LPR recommended diet consists of only pH > 7 food and only of pH > 8 drinks (that is mostly alkaline water).
 Recommended books that cover this topic are Dropping Acid book and The Acid Watcher Diet.

 - Eating more frequent, smaller meals